Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 According to the Insurance Journal:

-Be aware that if you do try it and are caught criminal penalties include:
+Be aware that if you do try it and are caught, criminal penalties include:

 • Imprisonment for up to five years and a fine of $5000 for a person caught burning with the intent to defraud

-• For code fraud acts where the value of the fraud is over $300 you could face felony charges
+• For code fraud acts where the value of the fraud is over $300, you could face felony charges

-• For presenting false insurance claims the fine can be up to three times the value of the claim and imprisonment for up to 15 years if you are charged with a felony
+• For presenting false insurance claims, the fine can be up to three times the value of the claim, and imprisonment for up to 15 years if you are charged with a felony

 There are also criminal and civil penalties for insurance fraud that include penalties such as:

-• An administrative penalty up to $25,000
+• An administrative penalty of up to $25,000

 • Civil action taken by the insurance company